Note: This is an automated transcript of the podcast. Therefore you might find few errors in it.

 So there was all of this stuff that needed to be done, all of these podcasts that needed to be queued and there was no way I was going to have enough reruns for them.
 Or not put in so many reruns and I needed to create new content.
 That was I came up with a short podcast.
 I invented it.
 Well it sure felt like that.
 And so we started running short and long podcast, mixing them up quite a bit.

 And now when you're listening to the podcast, what happens is you get the same feeling that I get when I'm watching comedy central.
 I liked the long version.
 I also liked the short version and clients have responded really well to it because now they can keep up with it.
 Sometimes you feel, oh, I'm falling so much behind, but with the long and short you catch up and then you're on top of things and that feels good and Renuka looks at the short podcast and she says, thank goodness you finally listened to me.

 And that brings us to the end of this episode.
+Before we summarise here are 3 more disaster business stories.
 We looked at projects that should have been abandoned.
 We looked at moments of despair and we looked at what do I do moments and these are what you would call lemon into lemonade or ripe bananas and to filos.
 Some people would call them stories of failure, but I think that it has made us much better, much stronger and it's been more interesting for us as we've gone along our journey.

 There is no one thing that you can do here.
 There are lessons that you learned along the way and those lessons really help.
 And that's what I would say is the one thing that you should take from this.
 Persist, learn the lessons and what do you know?
 Maybe you'll get a greater results, you'll get Filos.